-The Policy has been updated to enhance the exit and resilience testing required for suppliers categorised as medium or above for resilience, i.e. those suppliers whom Lloyds Banking Group has a reliance upon to deliver key services or who interact with customers.
+In 2024, the Policy was updated to enhance the exit and resilience testing required for suppliers categorised as medium or above for resilience, i.e. those suppliers on whom Lloyds Banking Group has a reliance to deliver key services or who interact with customers.
+Stressed Exit Plans are now in place for all in-scope suppliers.